u-train/docs/class/tween.md

 | in | The size of each step starts at 0 unit, then increases over time. |
 | out  | The size of each step starts at 1 unit, then decreases over time. |
 | inOut | The size of each step starts at 0 and increases over time.
 Then, it peaks at the middle of the tween. and decreases over time. |
 ---

+# Easing Styles
+The following is a list of easing styles to implement.

 | Easing styles | Description |
 | --- | --- |